Botanical Name: Hedera helix

 Faded foliage?
 Growing ivy with plenty of bright light will help variegated ivies to keep their color.
 Prune off any stems of variegated ivy that reverts to all green.

 Is it poisonous?
 Yes.
 English ivy leaves are poisonous if eaten and can cause skin irritation.
 It's a good idea to wear gloves while handling this plant, and to keep it away from children, cats and dogs.

 Height: It will climb as high as it is allowed to.

 Light: Bright light, but no direct sun.
 Ivy thrives under fluorescent light.
 If a variegated variety changes to mostly green, it isn't getting enough light.

 Humidity: Aim to maintain a 40% relative humidity or higher around the plant.
 Raise the humidity by misting with water or standing English ivy on a tray of wet pebbles.
 Humidity can drop drastically in the winter.
 If your home gets too dry, use a cool-mist room humidifier.

 Temperature: Cool to average room temperatures (50-75°F/10-24°C) year-round.

-Fertilizer: Feed monthly from spring through fall with a high-nitrogen liquid or water-soluble fertilizer.
+Fertilizer: Feed monthly from spring through fall with a high-nitrogen water-soluble fertilizer.

 Propagation: Take 3-4 in (8-10 cm) stem tip cuttings in spring and root in moist soil or water.